micmejia/bible-dump/AMPC/Matthew/Matt 13.md

-Yet it has no real root in him, but is temporary (inconstant, [^i]lasts but a little while); and when affliction _or_ trouble _or_ persecution comes on account of the Word, at once he is caused to stumble [he is repelled and [^j]begins to distrust and desert Him Whom he ought to trust and obey] _and_ he falls away.
+Yet it has no real root in him, but is temporary (inconstant, lasts but a little while); and when affliction _or_ trouble _or_ persecution comes on account of the Word, at once he is caused to stumble [he is repelled and begins to distrust and desert Him Whom he ought to trust and obey] _and_ he falls away.